rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### POST '/dishes/search'
 - Searchs one or a group of dishes by a query string
+- No request arguments are required.
+- Data in the body is required and includes "search_term" as the key.
-- Returns an object with matched dishes and a successful message.
+- Returns an object with matched dishes and a success message.
-- No arguments required.

 ##### Exmaple request:
 `POST /dishes/search`